purushottamkar/cs771/exams/README.md

 # How to effectively use this resource

 Blank question papers and model solutions for exams and quizzes held in previous years is provided here.
-This resoure can be used for self assessment as well as preparation for examinations or interviews.
+This resource can be used for self assessment as well as preparation for examinations or interviews.

 **DO NOT** immediately access contents the model solutions folder -- this resource is not provided to prompt students to learn question-answer pairs by rote (these days, we have large-language models to do that quite well :P).
 Instead, this resource is meant to allow students who have studied concepts of machine learning to assess their preparation and understanding of the subject matter.